Putting a Down Payment on a House: How Much You Need and Other Facts

 How Much Down Payment Do I Need?

 People tend to think of down payments as fixed amounts of 20% to 30% of a home’s purchase price.
-And while this is a good goal, it’s not absolutely necessary.
+And while this is a good goal, it’s by no means a set rule.

 “A common misconception is that you have to put 20% down,” says Brittany Hovsepian, owner of The Expert Home Buyers.
 “That’s simply not the case — some people don’t even have a down payment at all.”